ThatXliner/blog/_posts/2021-3-12-gpg-commit-signing.md

 **Let's assume it worked**

 And that you got GPG.
+Then, we should make a *signing key*.
+It's like a password.